 REVIEW AND PHOTOS BY MARKO SYRJALA

 Like said before, I think that LIVING THE DREAM is Uriah Heep’s strongest release in ages.
-It just crackles with energy and the choice of new producer Jay Ruston (who has earlier worked with such names as The Donnas, Stone Sour, Anthrax, and even Steel Panther) seems to have succeeded to update the band sound to this century.
-I was more than happy that the setlist now included, not one or two, but six songs from the new album.
+It just crackles with energy, and the choice of new producer Jay Ruston (who has earlier worked with such names as The Donnas, Stone Sour, Anthrax, and even Steel Panther) seems to have succeeded to update the band sound to this century.
+I was more than happy that the setlist now included not one or two but six songs from the new album.
 That’s something that many bands don’t dare do nowadays if they never did.
-Already mentioned “Crazed in Heaven” sounded fantastic, but also the title track, “Take Away My Soul” and very “Purpleish” sounding “Knocking at my Door” rocked hard, and those songs didn’t lose an inch compared to the classics.
+Already mentioned, “Crazed in Heaven” sounded fantastic, but also the title track, “Take Away My Soul,” and very “Purpleish” sounding “Knocking at my Door” rocked hard, and those songs didn’t lose an inch compared to the classics.

-Besides “Too Scared to Run,” another pleasant addition on the set was “Rainbow Demon” which I haven’t heard live in years.
+Besides “Too Scared to Run,” another pleasant addition on the set was “Rainbow Demon,” which I haven’t heard live in years.
 Good stuff.
-The classic “July Morning” was the last song of the set, before the band left the stage for a moment.
+The classic “July Morning” was the last song of the set before the band left the stage for a moment.
 Soon Mick came back with his acoustic guitar, and then there was a bit of a sing-a-long with crowd favorite “Lady in Black.”
 After “Stealin’,” the band left us all with their biggest hit, “ Easy Livin.”

-After more than 100 minutes, the concert was over, and it’s time to sum it up.
+After more than 100 minutes, the concert was over, and it was time to sum it up.
 The band’s performance was overall solid and energetic, with no sight of tiredness.
 Bernie Shaw fronted the show with style, Mick Box still had his fabulous smile on his face, and his guitar playing and solos sounded just brilliant.
 Phil Lanzon was the true “the wizard” behind his keyboards, and the rhythm section of Russel Gilbrook and Davey Rimmer played their asses off through the whole set.

 Grazed by Heaven